Could you make a special gift to help the training of future Priests and religious Sisters overseas?

 Fr Ignatius says: ‘We try to be self-sustaining.
 We grow our own vegetables and we have pigs, goats and sheep.

 ‘We had to borrow money to open at the beginning of the year.
 We have to cut back on non-essential items, so we eat less meat and travel less.
 We pray we stay healthy and don’t need operations or medications.’

 In our complex world, we need brave young men to take up the call of Christ.
 And by supporting them through prayers and donations, you’ll have a real impact on the communities they will serve.

-Earlier this year, our sisters and brothers in the Church in Mongolia were able to celebrate the ordination of their first native priest, Fr Joseph (right, pictured at his ordination by Bishop Padilla), who thanks to you was supported in his training by Missio.
-Read his story here.
+In 2019, our sisters and brothers in the Church in Mongolia celebrated the ordination of their first native Priest, Fr Joseph (right, pictured at his ordination by Bishop Padilla).
+Thanks to you, Missio was able to support his training.

-Many young men throughout the world are dreaming about becoming a priest.
-Sometimes those dreams will wither and perish or be superseded by other worthy aspirations.
-For some the dream will remain unfulfilled because the bishops do not have enough money to support the seminary training.
+Many young men throughout the world are dreaming about becoming a Priest.
+Sometimes other worthy aspirations supersede those dreams.
+But for some the dream will remain unfulfilled because the bishops do not have enough money to support the seminary training.

-On behalf of Fr Dominic and Fr Joseph and many others like them, thank you for your vital support of their seminary training – it is making a difference.
-Please help others to fulfil their dream by making a special donation to the SPA, or consider sponsoring a seminarian.
+On behalf of Fr Joseph and many others like him, thank you for your vital support of their seminary training – it is making a difference.